AHolwell/HomeLINK/README.md

 ##### Lambdas

-`./packages/functions` contains only the code directly within the lambdas in keeping with the SST frameworks filesystem structure
+`./packages/functions` contains only the code directly within the lambdas in keeping with the SST frameworks filesystem structure.

 Each lambda's code is generally structured into five parts.

 1. It validates and sanitises the request through Zod schemas.
 2. Uses the validated data to construct the dynamoDB client command.
-3. Then executes said command
+3. Then executes said command.
 4. Checks the database response if appropriate.
-5. Returns stringified result
+5. Returns stringified result.

-`register.ts` device slightly deviates from the others as the command is constructed from the device schema.
+`register.ts` slightly deviates from the others as the command is constructed from the device schema.

 `update.ts` deviates slightly further as it accesses the table twice.
-The first being a retrieval of the device category to construct the correct update command.
+The first access being a retrieval of the device category to construct the correct subsequent update command.

 ##### Supporting Code